Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Being one of the most accessible free SEO tools on the internet, Google Search Console offers a suite of features that rival premium SEO software.

-As such, it makes for a highly useful asset for beginners to SEO or small businesses while being an excellent complementary tool for high-end ones.
+As such, it is a highly useful asset for SEO beginners or small businesses while being an excellent complementary tool for high-end ones.
 When used properly, the Google Search Console can produce good results.

 Here’s a brief list of the benefits of using the Google Search Console: